wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/config-file.rst

 ism.rollover.enabled
 ^^^^^^^^^^^^^^^^^^^^

 Toggles the verification of the rollover policy.
-If set to ``true``, the rollover policy will be applied to the indices that match the index patterns defined in ``ism.rollover.ism_template.index_patterns``, only if there isn't any other policy managing these indices.
+If set to ``true``, the rollover policy will be applied to the indices that match the index patterns defined in ``ism.rollover.index_patterns``, only if there isn't any other policy managing these indices.

 This options does not enable or disable the policy itself.